-The only thing left is to add some well-written, well-illustrated children’s books.
+The only thing left is to add some well-written, well-illustrated Christmas books.
 These are some of our favorite elf picture books.

 Get your Free Elf Visual Discrimination Mats Here

 Think you need these free roll and cover mats in your preschool Christmas lesson plans?
-Grab your free copy by clicking the image below.
+Grab your free copy by filling out the form below.

 More Free Christmas Activities for Preschoolers